geoffvasil/nssl_mri/README.md

 Nic Brummell,
 Keith Julien.

-The original computaitons and some analysis scrips use Dedalus (https://dedalus-project.org).
+The original computations and some analysis scrips use Dedalus (https://dedalus-project.org).